customer service final

 Your Loyalty Program's Secret Weapon: Superior Customer Service

-I think my record is 18 selections before I got frustrated and pounded 0, which wasn’t listed but thankfully sent me to the operator anyway.
+My record was 18 selections before I got frustrated and pounded 0, which wasn't listed but thankfully sent me to the operator anyway.

 Rant over.